2024 CONCACAF Central American Cup knockout stage: Seeding

 Teams were seeded 1–8 based on results in the group stage and assigned a position in a fixed bracket.
 For example, the first semi-final was contested between the winner of the 1 vs. 8 quarter-final and the winner of the 4 vs. 5 quarter-final.
 For each round, the host of the second leg was determined based on performance in all previous rounds, including the group stage.

 Format

-The knockout stage will be played on a single-elimination tournament with the following rules:
+The knockout stage was played on a single-elimination tournament with the following rules: